 - 4 egg whites

-If you have enjoyed reading Decorating a Christmas cake and want to hear more from Makes, Bakes and Decor, sign up for my free email updates using the form below.
+If you have enjoyed reading Decorating a Christmas cake and want to hear more from Makes, Bakes and Decor, sign up for my free email updates using the form at the bottom of the page.
 I’ll let you know whenever a new post is available.

 Pin Decorating a Christmas cake to save it for later